 All the variables that influence grape quality—clone, soil, temperature, weather, and cultural practices have coalesced at Stewart Vineyard to make it a unique and special property.
 When I was offered the first tiny crop to Chardonnay in 2009, I could not say no. Chardonnay is an elusive and captivating variety when it realizes its potential.
 The best offer a toast apple, mineral, hazelnut, and slight hint of orange peel in a rich yet lively structure.
 This is not your typical Chardonnay, more akin to its French counterparts in Burgundy.

-Although I have produced a Zinfandel from Brandlin Vineyard since 1991, 2016 is a milestone as I return to my original Mount Veeder roots with my first Cabernet Sauvignon from Brandlin.
-Typically dark and concentrated, the wine offers classic notes of bay, rose petal, wild blueberry and allspice, the signature of this site.
+Although I have produced a Zinfandel from Brandlin Vineyard since 1991, 2017 is my second Cabernet Sauvignon from Brandlin.
+Typically dark and concentrated, the Cabernet from Brandlin offers classic notes of bay, rose petal, wild blueberry and allspice, the signature of this site.
 Our winemaking style reigns in the brawn of brooding mountain fruit in our quest for a wine with true elegance and layers of complexity.